-You have the right to demand us to delete your personal data when:
+You have the right to demand that we delete your personal data when:

-- this information is no longer necessary for the purpose of their original processing, - you withdraw your consent to their processing and there is no other legal basis allowing the processing, - you object to the processing, - the processing of this personal data is unlawful, - this erasure is necessary to respect a legal obligation weighting on the Community Network.
+- This information is no longer necessary for the purpose of its original processing. - You withdraw your consent for its processing and there is no other legal basis allowing the processing. - You object to the processing.

-In such cases, we will erase your personal data as soon as possible.
+- The processing of this personal data is unlawful. - This erasure is necessary to respect a legal obligation weighing on the community network. - In such cases, we will erase your personal data as soon as possible.